MobCat/Codemasters-Cheat-Database/README.md

 V8 Supercars Australia 2
 DTM Race Driver 2

-The Xbox codes may also work for PS2 but this and most of this database has not been tested
+Sadly xbox codes seem to be only for xbox, I only quickly tested it on PS2 so I might be missing something Also unsure about PSP?
+PC cheat codes have been posted too.

 Key
 CHAMPS : Unlock all the cars and championships